arcadeh5games/unity-optimizations-package-for-webgl/README.md

 ### Unity WebGL Game Examples - Arcade H5 Online Games

 We use such assets optimized tech to reduce the package size as more as possible, and keep a good game play experience at the same time.
-You can check and play games on [online arcade html5 Games](https://www.arcadeh5.com/).
+You could play around on [online arcade html5 Games](https://www.arcadeh5.com/) and see how it works.

 ## Build Games for Browser Extension